 - Establish a single point of contact for IT decisions.

 - Deploy tools to keep your business secure.

 Making Privacy a Priority

 If your business collects, retains, or relies on sensitive customer data, make data privacy a priority.
 Any data that can be ransomed is desirable to cyber attackers.
 Plus, your business might be liable to customer litigation if they suffer from the results of a privacy breach on your network or devices.
-Making privacy a priority by selecting secure passwords, 2FA and among other security measures establishes a frontline defence against cyber attacks.
+Making privacy a priority by selecting secure passwords, 2FA and among other security measures establishes a frontline defense against cyber attacks.

 Establish a Single Point of Contact for IT Decisions